-- 16.8 The redundancy payment will take the form of a lump sum, dependent on the employee's reckonable service at the date of termination of employment.
-The lump sum will be calculated on the basis of one month's pay for each complete year of reckonable service, subject to a minimum of two years' (104 weeks') continuous service and a maximum of 24 years' reckonable service being counted. - 16.9 Fractions of a year of reckonable service will not be taken into account.
+16.8 The redundancy payment will take the form of a lump sum, dependent on the employee's reckonable service at the date of termination of employment.
+The lump sum will be calculated on the basis of one month's pay for each complete year of reckonable service, subject to a minimum of two years' continuous service and a maximum of 24 years' reckonable service being counted.